yaakovLowenstein/hx-requests/docs/guide/quickstart.rst

 Notes:
     - Using the :ref:`hx_get <hx_get>` template tag signifies that it's an :code:`hx-get`
+    - 'get_user_info' is the name of this :code:`HXRequest`.
+See below to understand what that means
     - The goal of this :code:`hx-get` is to render a user info card into the empty div